Chang'e: Origins and descriptions

-Late Tang Dynasty (618–907), famous poet, Li Shangyin, wrote the poem "Chang'e" based on the story of Chang'e stealing the immortal elixir.
+The famous late Tang Dynasty (618–907) poet, Li Shangyin, wrote the poem "Chang'e" based on the story of Chang'e stealing the immortal elixir.
 Like this goddess, the poet discovers a connection in the solitude of moonlight, sensing their shared loneliness while gazing at the night sky.
 Among the hundreds of poems around Chang'e and the Moon, she gradually evolved into a symbol of nostalgia and solitude for numerous poets beyond Li.

 The original poem in Traditional Chinese: